 We left early on a Saturday in February 2020 from Cape Town and started hiking at 8:15 am.
 This was definitely necessary because it was a very hot summer day.
 The reserve opens at 7:30 am.
 I brought my hiking poles for the descent as my knees were hurting from recent other hikes.

 - Helderberg Nature Reserve has a very informative website with some trail options.
-This is one of them.
+This is one of the hiking trails.

 - Bring a sunhat, sunscreen and plenty of water.
 It can be very hot in summer.